ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

 * You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect *platform metrics* in that location.

-    To configure a Sysdig instance, you must set on the *platform metrics* configuration setting.
+    To configure a Sysdig instance, you must set the *platform metrics* configuration setting.

-    You must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with Sysdig service to configure platform metrics.
+    To configure platform metrics, you must be assigned the IAM Editor role or higher for the IBM Cloud Monitoring with Sysdig service.

 * If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
 For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services).